Populations and Samples

 observations are assigned to the data set.

-- A population includes each
+- A population includes all of the

-set of observations
+from a set of data.

 Depending on the sampling method, a sample can have fewer observations than